-Made AYP in Science in 2002-03: For a school to make AYP in science, the Percent At or Above SDL for the "All Students" group must equal or exceed the State Science Standard or the Science Progress Target.
+Made AYP in Science in 2003-04: For a school or a district to make AYP in science, the Performance Index (PI) for the "All Students" group must equal or exceed the State Science Standard or the Science Progress Target.

-State Designated Level (SDL): The score that students taking the elementary-level science test must equal or exceed on the written portion of the test to meet the State Science Standard.
+State Designated Level (SDL): The score that students taking the elementary-level science test in 2002-03 must have equaled or exceeded on the written portion of the test to have met the State Science Standard.

-Qualification for Safe Harbor in Elementary-Level ELA and Math: For an accountability group to be considered Qualified for Safe Harbor in Elementary-Level ELA and Math, the Percent At or Above SDL must equal or exceed the State Science Standard or the Science Progress Target in elementary-level science for that group.
+Qualification for Safe Harbor in Elementary-Level ELA and Math: For an accountability group to be considered Qualified for Safe Harbor in Elementary-Level ELA and Math, the PI must equal or exceed the State Science Standard or the Science Progress Target in elementary-level science for that group.
 Groups with fewer than 30 students tested in elementary-level science are not subject to this qualification criterion.

-Science Progress Targets: The elementary-level 2002-03 Science Progress Target is calculated by adding one point to the 2001-02 Percent At or Above SDL.
-The 2003-04 Science Progress Target is calculated by multiplying the 2002-03 Percent At or Above SDL by two and then adding one point.
-The 2003-04 target is provided for groups whose Percent At or Above SDL was below the State Science Standard in 2002-03.
+Science Progress Targets: The elementary-level 2003-04 Science Progress Target is calculated by multiplying the 2002-03 Percent At or Above SDL by two and then adding one point.
+The 2004-05 Science Progress Target is calculated by adding one point to the 2003-04 Pl.
+The 2004-05 target is provided for groups whose Pl was below the State Science Standard in 2003-04.

-2002-03 Pe erformance 2002-03 \$ Standards 2002-03 2003-04
+2003-04 Pe erformance 2003-04 Standards 2003-04 2004-05

-Accountability Group Count of Continuously Enrolled Students State Science Standard Science Progress Target Made AYP in Science in 2002-03 Qualified for Safe Harbor in Elementary- Level ELA and Math Science Progress Target
+Accountability Group Count of Continuously Enrolled Students Performance Index State Science Standard Science Progress Target Made AYP in Science in 2003-04 Qualified for Safe Harbor in Elementary- Level ELA and Math Science Progress Target

-All Students 63 89 40 Yes Yes
+All Students 47 174 100 YES YES

 Students with Disabilities 11

 American Indian/Alaskan Native

-Black 6
+Black 14

-Hispanic 1
+Hispanic 18

 Asian or Pacific Islander 1

-White 55 89 40 Yes
+White 14

-Limited English Proficient 2
+Limited English Proficient 13

-Economically Disadvantaged 27
+Economically Disadvantaged 26

-Final AYP Determination Yes
+Final AYP Determination YES

-For schools with fewer than 30 continuously enrolled students in 2002-03, data for 2001-02 and 2002-03 were combined to determine counts and percents at or above SDL.
+^{}For schools with fewer than 30 continuously enrolled students in 2003-04, data for 2002-03 and 2003-04 were combined to determine counts and Performance Indices.

-State accountability status in elementary-level science: School in Good Standing
+State accountability status in elementary-level science: School In Good Standing

-Title I accountability status in elementary-level science: School in Good Standing
+Title I accountability status in elementary-level science: School In Good Standing